-We have no evidence that any of your information has been misused.
+We have no evidence that any of the information has been misused.
 Nevertheless, out of an abundance of caution, we want to make you aware of the incident.
-To protect you from potential misuse of your information, we have arranged for you to enroll, at no cost to you, in an online credit monitoring service (myTrueIdentity) for one year provided by TransUnion Interactive, a subsidiary of TransUnion®, one of the three nationwide credit reporting companies.
-For more information on identity theft prevention and myTrueIdentity, including instructions on how to activate your complimentary one-year membership, please see the additional information provided in this letter.
+To protect you from potential misuse of your information, we are offering a complimentary one-year membership of myTrueIdentity.
+Once you are enrolled, you will be able to obtain 12 months of unlimited access to your TransUnion credit report and VantageScore® credit score by TransUnion.
+The daily credit monitoring service will notify you if there are any critical changes to your credit file at TransUnion®, including fraud alerts, new inquiries, new accounts, new public records, late payments, change of address and more.
+For more information on how to activate your complimentary one-year membership, please see the additional information provided in this letter.